Hersheys Logo

 Hershey's Logo 1926

-In the 1930s (the time of the Great Depression), to support his business and community, Hershey started a great construction company that provided people with jobs.
+During the Great Depression (the 1930s), to support his business and community, Hershey founded a construction company that provided jobs.
 They built a theater, a hotel, a sports arena, and many other buildings in the city.
-During this period, the contrast of the background and lettering on the logo became brighter, as if showing that the brand continues to shine and show the way even in difficult times.
-Letters eliminated massive luxury, became thinner, and acquired smooth lines.
+During this period, the contrast between the background and the lettering on the logo became brighter, as if to show that the brand continues to shine and lead the way even in difficult times.
+Letters were eliminated, massive luxury was reduced, and lines became smoother.

 1936 – 1940